Ixalis/SCADA_Dashboards/README.md

 ## Known limitations

-- **No ablation study:** The LSTM-AE improvement (72.28% → 83.98% AUC-ROC) conflates the sigmoid-to-linear fix with architectural changes.
-No isolated measurement of each contribution exists.
 - **Deployed model not benchmarked:** The reduced Transformer-AE (seq_len=50) running on the Pi was not evaluated on SWaT.
 Detection quality likely degrades for subtle attacks.
 - **No industrial protocol integration:** Data enters via HTTP/WebSocket, not OPC-UA, Modbus, or DNP3.
 - **Single dataset:** Evaluated on SWaT only.
 The model must be retrained for any other SCADA system.